 Policy & Practice

-National EE policy in Korea has also its rhas roots in the Framework Act on Environmental Policy that was enacted in 1990.
-The Article 25 says “The national and local governments shall develop and execute policies necessary to deepen citizens’ understanding of environmental preservation through education, publicity and so on, and to inspire citizens to voluntarily participate in environmental preservation efforts in their daily lives.”
-The Framework Act of Environmental Policy forms formed the foundation of Korean environmental policy today.
+National EE policy in Korea has its roots in the Framework Act on Environmental Policy which was enacted in 1990.
+Article 25 states “The national and local governments shall develop and execute policies necessary to deepen citizens’ understanding of environmental preservation through education, publicity and so on, and to inspire citizens to voluntarily participate in environmental preservation efforts in their daily lives.”
+The Framework Act of Environmental Policy forms the foundation of Korea’s environmental policies today.

 Environmental Education Promotion Act and Related EE Policies

 The Environmental Education Promotion Act (EEPA) of Korea was enacted in 2008.
-Since then, the EEPA has played as an influential legal framework for EE policy and has provided legal and legislative instruments for EE in Korea.
-The EEPA is aimed at promoting EE and ultimately sustainable development by supporting formal (K-16) and non-formal EE (ROK, 2008).
+Since then, the EEPA has supplied an influential legal framework for EE policy and has provided legal and legislative instruments for EE in Korea.
+The EEPA is aimed at promoting EE, and ultimately sustainable development, by supporting formal (K-16) and non-formal EE (ROK, 2008).

-The legislation process for the EEPA of Korea started in the early 2000s, based on increased needs of legislative support for the environmental educators and the example of the National Environmental Education Act (1990) in the U.S. The draft bill was prepared through close collaboration among experts in the Korean Society for Environmental Education (KOSEE) and the Environmental Forum of Korean National Assembly.
+The legislation process for the EEPA of Korea started in the early 2000s, based on the increased need for legislative support among environmental educators and the example of the National Environmental Education Act (1990) in the U.S. The draft bill was prepared through close collaboration among experts in the Korean Society for Environmental Education (KOSEE) and the Environmental Forum of the Korean National Assembly.
 The draft bill was revised through pre-legislative consultation among the Ministry of Environment, the National Assembly, and EE experts.
-The voices from environmental educators in communities and schools were gathered through KOSEE and the Environmental Forum of Korean National Assembly to influence lawmakers.
+The voices from environmental educators in communities and schools were gathered by KOSEE and the Environmental Forum of Korean National Assembly to influence lawmakers.
 The draft bill, however, did not pass during the 16th National Assembly which ended its term in 2004.
 The EEPA bill was re-proposed to the 17th National Assembly in 2007 and enacted in 2008.
-The Presidential Decree and the Ordinance of Ministry of Environment for the Environmental Education Promotion Act were enacted in 2008.
+The Presidential Decree and the Ordinance of the Ministry of Environment for the Environmental Education Promotion Act were enacted in 2008.

 In the EEPA, the Ministry of Environment is intended to play a collaborative role with other central administrative agencies.
 Most important, the Minister of Environment shall formulate comprehensive plans on EE in consultation with the relevant central administrative agencies, including the Minister of Education in supporting EE in schools and the Minister of Oceans and Fisheries in supporting marine EE (Article 5).

-Another key component of EEPA is the establishment of the national and regional EE centers to implement and support EE at the national and regional level.
+Another key component of the EEPA is the establishment of national and regional EE centers to implement and support EE at these levels.
 According to the EEPA, the Minister of Environment may designate EE centers to promote the projects necessary to vitalize EE (Article 16), and governors of the 17 provinces or metropolitan cities may designate a regional environmental education center to support EE in the region.
 Certification systems for non-formal environmental educators (Article 11) and EE programs (Articles 14∼15) are also included in the EEPA.

 To support the implementation of the EEPA and to promote EE in their regions, all 17 regional governments have enacted ordinances for EE promotion.
-Most of the regional ordinances for EE promotion includes provisions on EE regional plans, regional EE centers, an advisory committee, and supports for both formal and non-formal EE.
-Ordinances for school EE were promulgated by six (6) regional offices of education to enhance supports for formal EE.
-These all show the ways of institutionalizing supports for EE in Korea.
+Most of the regional ordinances for EE promotion include provisions on EE regional plans, regional EE centers, an advisory committee, and support for both formal and non-formal EE.
+Ordinances for school EE were promulgated by six regional offices of education to enhance support for formal EE.
+These all show ways of institutionalizing support for EE in Korea.

-The EEPA includes both the support for EE in schools (Article 9) and the promotion of nonformal EE (Article 10).
-Thus the national/regional EE plans and national/regional EE centers are supposed to cover both formal and non-formal EE.
-In reality, as EE policies in the school system, the National Curriculum promulgated by the Ministry of Education or ordinances for school EE by regional offices of education are more influential to formal EE.
+The EEPA includes both the support for EE in schools (Article 9) and the promotion of non-formal EE (Article 10).
+Thus the national/regional EE plans and national/regional EE centers are supposed to cover both formal and non-formal EE, however, formal EE is generally prioritized.

 Korean Society for Environmental Education (KOSEE) https://kosee.jams.or.kr